 To qualify for the degree of Bachelor of Arts or Bachelor of Science, a student must have successfully completed a minimum of 64 semester hours of credit at Ursinus.
 Half of the semester hours of credits required in the major department must be taken at Ursinus; exceptions may be granted by the dean of the College.
 A degree from the College requires that a student spend the two semesters of the senior year as a full-time student.

 A full-time student may not take fewer than 12 semester hours per semester.
 The normal load for a term is 16-18 credits.
 It is recommended that students normally take no more than 16 credits per semester.
 Students may register for up to 18 credits with the approval of their advisers.
 They may not register for more than 18 credits in any semester without special permission from the dean of the College.
 Students carrying fewer than 12 hours are not permitted to remain or to become residents of College residence halls.

 All requirements for graduation must be satisfied before the end of the last day of examination week preceding commencement.
 Each student must bear responsibility for fulfilling the requirements for graduation.

 Ursinus College confers the degrees of Bachelor of Arts and Bachelor of Science.
-For specific requirements of the curricula leading to each of these degrees.
+For specific requirements of the curricula leading to each of these degrees, see departmental requirements.
 Degrees are conferred only at commencement in May of each year and candidates must present themselves in person.